-Children who are falling significantly outside of the range of expected academic achievement will be identified.
-If we feel a child could potentially have a special educational need and / or disability will be added to the school's SEND record for monitoring.
+Children who are not meeting expected academic milestones will be identified.
+If it is suspected that a child may have a special educational need and/or disability, they will be added to the school's SEND record for monitoring.

 SEND Support: